Last updated: 22/nov/2019

 - Now, mix in cocoa powder, flour and baking powder.

-- Finally, add chocolate chips and make sure chips are evenly divided in the dough.
+- Finally, add chocolate chip and make sure chips are evenly divided in the dough.
 Freeze the dough for 20 minutes to chill.
 Or keep in fridge for up to 24 hours.

 - Bake on the middle rack for 8-10 minutes until set and the top is not glossy.
 (Rotate tray if needed for even baking.)
-Bake cookies in 2-3 batches, baking a single batch of cookies at a time.
+Bake cookies in batches.

-- To bring cold eggs to room temperature submerge eggs in warm water for few minutes.
+- To bring cold eggs to room temperature submerge eggs in warm water for a few minutes.